 Marketing brands the best way

+I could tell you about what shaped my childhood but let’s skip that to talk about work.
 After graduating in Marketing in 1994, I started marketing household brands such as Panasonic, Hewlett-Packard, Alcatel-Lucent and Orange.
 Updating their brand image, writing copy, researching the market, dealing with PR enquiries.
 However, quite quickly, whilst I was busy communicating externally, attempting to appeal to potential clients, I came to the conclusion that my Sales colleagues wanted to minimise what the Marketing team was doing in order to take all the credit and get their Sales Bonuses.
 Around the same time, I noticed that some managers as well as employees were confused in their roles, had no idea what new plans the company had, what was changing what was staying the same, and in fact needed a reliable consistent source of truthful information.

 After a short time, I realised that I preferred working where I could see it made a difference and where I could ask for feedback without sales people getting in my way.
 It was certainly more satisfying than external communciation as I could see at close quarters the difference it was making to reducing managers’ and peers’ stress levels.
 I used to ask my colleagues what they wanted to know about company plans in order to feel clear about their roles.
 They told me and I went out of my way to get answers for them, from the most appropriate senior people.